wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

     - Open up the Command Prompt and type ``java -version`` to check the newly installed version.

 .. note::
-  If the version 8 of the Java Runtime Environment is not available for your operating system, use the version 7 or 6 instead.
+  If version 8 of the Java Runtime Environment is not available for your operating system, use version 7 or 6 instead.

 For running this integration, the CIS-CAT tool must reside on the local agent that runs the scans.
 However, the JRE can be located on a removable disk or network drive for the purpose of sharing between multiple agents.